 Work With Your Partner to Right the Course

 More often than not, the biggest difference between a rough patch and an end point is a couple’s willingness to work through their problems.
 Drastic changes in a relationship are often the result of many small changes—like, say, greeting each other with eye contact at the beginning and end of each day instead avoiding each other.
 These changes can make a world of difference, but they require concerted effort.
 If one or both members of the couple isn’t interested in doing the work, then they likely aren’t interested in salvaging the relationship.

 By the time you’ve reached the point where you’re considering divorce, your partner should not be surprised by your dissatisfaction, so you do not have to spend hours justifying your decision.
-“Speak openly and genuinely about where you are in the relationship, and give yourself permission to leave the conversation if it becomes significantly unproductive, hostile or abusive,” says Williamson, who often advises individual clients who have reached this stage to set up an informational consultation with an attorney or mediator so they don’t put off the decision because they are intimidated or overwhelmed.
-“Speaking to someone with expertise helps you to better understand the process, as well as what is likely and unlikely to occur,” she explains.
+“Speak openly and genuinely about where you are in the relationship, and give yourself permission to leave the conversation if it becomes significantly unproductive, hostile, or abusive,” says Williamson, who often advises individual clients who have reached this stage to set up an informational consultation with an attorney or mediator, so they don’t put off the decision because they are intimidated or overwhelmed.
+“Speaking to someone with expertise helps you to better understand the process as well as what is likely and unlikely to occur,” she explains.

 From there, do your best to unwind yourself from the relationship in intentional, planned ways, and be respectful of how you share the news with the outside world.
 (Though it seems de rigueur for celeb couples to announce their separation on social media, you by no means have to—and especially shouldn’t do so before your partner has fully grasped what’s happening.)
-Also important: creating a consistent self-care routine during what will inevitably be a stressful time, and seeking help from trusted sources, of both the professional and personal varieties, when necessary.
+Also important is creating a consistent self-care routine during what will inevitably be a stressful time and seeking help from trusted sources, of both the professional and personal varieties, when necessary.